 - (a) Bias is the systematic tendency of a baseline method to over- or under-predict actual loads. - (b) The statistic used to measure bias is the baseline's average relative error (ARE).
-This statistic, for a given customer, is the average baseline per TI less the average actual load per TI, expressed as a fraction of actual load per TI. - (c) An ARE value which is: - (i) Zero indicates that a WDRU has no systematic tendency to over- or under-predict loads using a particular baseline methodology and baseline settings. - (ii) A positive value indicates the tendency to over-predict loads. - (iii) A negative value indicates the tendency to under-predict loads. - (iv) Closer to zero indicates less baseline bias. - (d) Any baseline adjustment applicable to a particular baseline methodology will be applied when determining the ARE. - (e) The formula that is used to calculate the ARE is:
+This statistic, for a given customer, is the average baseline per TI less the average actual load per TI, expressed as a fraction of actual load per TI. - (c) An ARE value which is: - (i) Zero indicates that a WDRU has no systematic tendency to over- or under-predict loads using a particular baseline methodology and baseline settings. - (ii) A positive value indicates the tendency to over-predict loads. - (iii) A negative value indicates the tendency to under-predict loads. - (iv) Closer to zero indicates less baseline bias. - (d) The formula that is used to calculate the ARE is: